 Apply for a URJ advertising grant to help support your class.
 Every year in January-February, the URJ will open an application process for A TASTE OF JUDAISM advertising grants.
 This year's application process has ended.
 Please check back in January 2015 for application information for grants for 2015-2016.
 Before applying, consider:

 We will offer matching grants to reimburse up to two-thirds of your anticipated advertising costs (maximum $2200) plus a modest $300 honorarium for the instructor.

 Congregations with 150 or fewer members and a total advertising budget of less than $2200 may be considered for full grant funding.

-You may apply for grant funding if you have not received a URJ Taste of Judaism advertising grant within the past five years.
+You may apply for grant funding if you have not received a URJ A TASTE OF JUDAISM advertising grant within the past five years.

-If you have received a URJ Taste of Judaism advertising grant in the past, you may reapply every five years.
-Among those applying for repeat funding, we will give preference to applications from congregations that have offered Taste independently of URJ funding in the intervening years.
+If you have received a URJ A TASTE OF JUDAISM advertising grant in the past, you may reapply every five years.
+Among those applying for repeat funding, we will give preference to applications from congregations that have offered A TASTE OF JUDAISM independently of URJ funding in the intervening years.

 If your congregation shares an advertising market with and may be considered to serve the same target population as (an)other URJ congregation(s), we expect you to submit a joint grant application.
 Metro-area applicants of this nature may receive a larger grant, still not to exceed 2/3 of your proposed advertising budget.
 There are multiple ways you might collaborate to serve the surrounding community together and stretch your advertising dollars: